friendly-bits/geoip-shell/README.md

 **To update or re-install geoip-shell:** run the -install script from the (updated) distribution directory.

+**To temporarily stop geoip-shell:** `geoip-shell stop`.
+This will kill any running geoip-shell processes, remove geoip-shell firewall rules and unload ip sets.

 **To uninstall:** `geoip-shell-uninstall.sh`

 On OpenWrt, if installed via an ipk package: `opkg remove <geoip-shell|geoip-shell-iptables>`